mocks-server/website/versioned_docs/version-1.3.0/configuration-command-line-arguments.md

 ## How to define options

-Supossing you have a `mocks-server` script added to your `package.json` file, as seen in the [get started chapter](get-started-intro.md#installation), you can define options directly in the npm script:
+Supposing you have a `mocks-server` script added to your `package.json` file, as seen in the [get started chapter](get-started-intro.md#installation), you can define options directly in the npm script:

 ```json
 {